Group of people using a laptop in a library

 What does Nobody in the Dark mean?
-Well, put simply it’s about digital financial inclusion for every single one of us Decorative
+Well, it’s simply about helping every single one of us get online to become better off

-Together, we developed new ways to help people get online to become better off.
+Nobody in the Dark is about shining a light on ways to help people get online to become better off.

 How are we doing?

 The Lloyds 2022 Digital Skills Index suggests that 99 per cent of us now make use of the internet (up from 89 per cent in 2016).
-But there is still a gap when it comes to digital inclusion.
+But there is still a gap when it comes to digital access.

 How it started – the campaign